 Each PIO consists of an open-drain pulldown transistor and an input path to read the pin state.
-The transistor is controlled by the PIO output latch, as shown in Figure 5.
-The device function control unit connects the PIO pins logically to the 1-Wire interface.
-PIOA has a pullup path to internal VDD to facilitate the sequence-detect function (see the Block Diagram) in conjunction with the Chain command; PIOB is truly an open-drain structure.
-The power-on default state of the PIO output transistors is off; high-impedance, on-chip resistors (not shown in Figure 5) pull the PIO pins to internal VDD.
+The transistor is controlled by the PIO Output Latch, as shown in Figure 6.
+The Device Function Control unit connects the PIOs logically to the 1-Wire interface.
+PIOA has a pullup path to internal $V{DD}$ to facilitate the sequence detect function (see Figure 1) in conjunction with the Chain command; PIOB is truely an open-drain structure.
+The power-on default state of the PIO output transistors is off; high-impedance on-chip resistors (not shown in the graphic) pull the PIO pins to internal $V{DD}$ .